What Does Brexit Mean for Your Pharmacy?

-Pharmacists say they are struggling too - and finding it difficult to obtain many common medicines, including painkillers.
+As a pharmacy owner, you'll know that it has been difficult to obtain many common medicines, including painkillers and blood pressure medication.
 This has meant many pharmacists are already paying inflated costs for common medicines.

 Authorisation for new medicines